 See Supplier Deposits for more information.
 This field is NOT for regular payments – regular payments are added when processing a supplier invoice.

 NOTE: If using Xero as your accounting system, ensure Xero payment settings are set to Synced both ways or Pushed to Xero.
 QuickBooks Online payments are set by default to sync both ways.
 Some users prefer to entirely manage their payments through their accounting system.
 If this is the case, you can leave this section blank, the prepayment details will be imported from your accounting system and applied to the order once a prepayment is made.

 Invoicing and Receiving

-With an Advanced Purchase, invoices can be processed for the entire purchase, a single delivery, or more than one delivery.
-An invoice is a document issued by the supplier which indicates product and/or service details provided (such as quantities, agreed pricing on goods and/or services provided) and may include other additional costs (such as freight charges, fees, etc.).
+With an Advanced Purchase, you can have one invoice to cover the entire purchase order or to cover one or more separate deliveries.
+Invoice is a document issued by the supplier which indicates product and/or service details provided (such as quantities, agreed pricing on goods and/or services provided) and may include other additional costs (such as freight charges, fees, etc.).

-NOTE: New Advanced Purchase will be created with your default Input Method: Stock First or Invoice First and cannot change the input method.
-To change your default input method, go to Settings -> General Settings.
-Advanced Purchases which have been converted from existing Purchase Orders will have the input method selected in the existing purchase order.
-This guide focuses on Invoice First orders however the process is almost identical.
+NOTE: A new Advanced Purchase will be created with your default Input Method: Stock First or Invoice First; the input method cannot be changed.
+To change your default input method, go to Settings -> General Settings -> Purchase process customisation.
+Advanced Purchases that have been converted from existing Purchase Orders will have the input method selected in the existing purchase order.
+This guide focuses on Invoice First orders; however, the process is almost identical for Stock First purchases.

-Click +Invoicing & Receiving to generate an invoice.
+- Click +Invoicing & Receiving to generate an invoice.
 The total to invoice is shown at the top of this frame.

 - Enter the Invoice lines.
-You can click Copy Remaining to copy all items yet to be invoiced from the purchase order.
+You can click Copy Remaining from Order to copy all items yet to be invoiced from the purchase order.

 To receive stock: